 Section 1.2.3.
 The school nurse or other designated employee shall keep a written report of medication taken by the student.

 Section 1.2.
-The School reserves the right to refuse to administer certain types of medication (at the discretion of the school nurse or other employee authorized by the School Leader’s or his/her designee) when such administration could prove harmful to staff or student without proper training or direction of a physician.
+The School reserves the right to refuse to administer certain types of medication (at the discretion of the school nurse or other employee authorized by the School Leader’s or their designee) when such administration could prove harmful to staff or student without proper training or direction of a physician.

 Section 2.
 Student Possession and Self-Administration of Medication